Downtown Charleston homeowner takes demolition into own hands after BAR denies request - NewsBreak

 The BAR has to give permission for anything that property owners want to do to a home, from additions to demolitions.

-John Denke, HBSS Homes Manager, said he recently went to the BAR for permission for demolition.Fort Benning to host concert featuring Jason Derulo and special guest performer Trevor Douglas
+John Denke, HBSS Homes Manager, said he recently went to the BAR for permission for demolition.Charleston city leaders discuss King Street Business Improvement District

 “I had three engineers look at the building and they all said ‘this is scrap, this is terrible – there is nothing good in saving this house,” said Denke.
 “So I did ask the city ‘can we take the house down?’ and they said no – it’s a 1925 historical duplex.”